Foundation by Lorenz Wagner

 An Historic Event

 Yet another long sought-after goal is reached: LOWA sells more than 2 million pairs of boots and shoes in a year.
 With that, the company has written a new chapter in its impressive history of success and secures its position as an important partner globally to specialty retail.

 LOWA is the market leader in the German-speaking countries as well as in the Benelux and continues to build its prominence in the important export markets of North America, Asia and Eastern Europe.
-Its strategy of producing nearly 100 percent of its products in Germany and Europe and to remain in its headquarters in Jetzendorf still proves itself a model of success.
+Its strategy of producing 100 percent of its products in Germany and Europe and to remain in its headquarters in Jetzendorf still proves itself a model of success.
 Customers appreciate the combination of tradition and innovation and value the funtion, quality and fit of LOWA footwear.